bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     # scrolls a string across the display (more exciting than display.show for
     # written messages).
     display.scroll(string, delay=400)
+    # Rotates the display 0, 90, 180 or 270 degrees.
+    display.rotate(degrees)

 SoundEvent **V2**
 -----------------